oarabiledev/Asteroid/README.md

 A highly opinionated browser ⚆_⚆

 > [!NOTE]
-> The current code here, i wrote in 2020 when i started programming its an eye sore, but its
+> The current code here, i wrote in 2020 when i started programming its an eye sore,
-> sparked that initial joy when i started building it so im making a comeback 🫠
+> I dont think i will be able to continue this repo, the code is available for
+> those trying to learn DroidScript and Tweak Around.